MR-MAY-5/EARC-A-CANONICAL-CHAIN/README.md

 **NOTE:**
 	Create a password file accordingly

-Then before running the file <script name>.sh we must turn it into the executable file and run.
+Before running the file <script name>.sh we must turn it into the executable file and run.
 ```
 chmod +x script name.sh
 ```